Eruption of Mount Vesuvius in 79 AD: Pliny the Younger

 These events and a request by messenger for an evacuation by sea prompted the elder Pliny to order rescue operations in which he sailed away to participate.
-His nephew attempted to resume a normal life, continuing to study and bathing, but that night a tremor woke him and his mother, prompting them to abandon the house for the courtyard.
+His nephew attempted to resume a normal life, continuing to study and bathe, but that night a tremor woke him and his mother, prompting them to abandon the house for the courtyard.
 At another tremor at dawn, the population abandoned the village.
 After a third tremor, "the sea seemed to roll back upon itself, and to be driven from its banks", which is evidence of a tsunami.
 There is, however, no evidence of extensive damage from wave action.

 A black cloud obscured the early light through which shone flashes, which Pliny likens to sheet lightning, but more extensive.
 The cloud obscured Point Misenum near at hand and the island of Capraia (Capri) across the bay.
 Fearing for their lives, the population began calling each other and moving back from the coast along the road.
 Pliny's mother requested him to abandon her and save his own life, as she was too fleshy and aged to go further, but seizing her hand, he led her away as best he could.
 A rain of ash fell.
 Pliny needed to shake off the ash periodically to avoid being buried.
 Later that same day, the ash stopped falling, and the sun shone weakly through the cloud, encouraging Pliny and his mother to return home and wait for news of Pliny the Elder.
 The letter compares the ash to a blanket of snow.
 The earthquake and tsunami damage at that location were not severe enough to prevent continued use of the home.